 Sometimes you find a great article, but it's not available online in the database that you are searching in.
 When this happens you should see a "Get Article", "Find Article" or "Find Copy" link instead.
 Click on this link to see if it's available in one of our other databases or in our print collection.

 Once you begin finding articles that you want to use, refer to the References section at the end of each article for additional resources you might also want to find.
-You can see if we have access to these articles through our Journals search tab on the Library's home page or the Journal Search tool link below.
+You can see if we have access to these articles through the Articles search tab on the Library's home page or using the Journal Finder tool link below.